CometShock/builder-auction-stats/README.md

 # builder-auction-stats

-An unpolished scrappy approach to collect MEV-Boost Builder Auction data and generate analytics using the collected data.
+An unpolished scrappy approach to collect MEV-Boost Builder Auction data, store it in a PostgreSQL database, and generate analytics using the collected data.

 Currently pulls nearly-live data from each MEV-Boost block relay every 12 seconds, keeping pace with slots.